-Appendix 4 - Summary of Gaming Entitlements for Clubs and Alcohol-Licensed Premises \\\\\
+Appendix 4 - Summary of Gaming Entitlements for Clubs and Alcohol-Licensed Premises

 This table is included for general guidance.
-However, the details may become outdated as a result of Government Regulations. ay Dec ome outdated a as a result of Government Regu liations.
-Members' club or MW institute with club gaming permit Bridge or whist club Members' club or commercial club with club machine permit Members' club, commercial club or MW institute without a club gaming permit or club machine permit Pubs and other alcohol- licensed premises Equal chance gaming Yes Bridge and/or Whist only Yes Yes Yes Poker £100 Limits on stakes No limit No limit Poker £1000 per week £250 per day £10 per person per game Other gaming No limit Poker £1000 per week £250 per day £10 per person per game Other gaming No limit per premises per day Other gaming £5 per person per game Cribbage & dominoes No Limits on prizes No limit No limit Poker £250 per game Other gaming No limit Poker £250 per game Other gaming No limit limit Poker £100 per game Other gaming No limit Maximum participati on fees - per person per day Bankers or Bridge and/or whist £20 Other gaming £3 Pontoon £18 (without club gaming permit) £20 (with club gaming permit) Bridge and/or whist £18 Other gaming £3 (commercial club) £1 (members' club) Bridge and/or whist∗ £18 Other gaming £1 None permitted unequal chance gaming Chemin de Fer None permitted None permitted None permitted None permitted Limits on bingo Maximum of £2,000 per week in stakes/prizes.
+However, the details may become outdated as a result of Government Regulations.

+Members' club or MW institute with club gaming permit Bridge or whist club Members' club or commercial club with club machine permit Members' club, commercial club or MW institute without a club gaming permit or club machine permit Pubs and other alcohol- licensed premises Equal chance gaming Yes Bridge and/or Whist only Yes Yes Yes Limits on stakes No limit No limit Poker £1000 per week £250 per day £10 per person per game Poker £1000 per week £250 per day £10 per person per game Poker £100 per premises per day Other gaming £5 per person Other gaming No limit Other gaming No limit per game Cribbage & dominoes No limit Limits on prizes No limit No limit Poker £250 per game Other gaming No limit Poker £250 per game Other gaming No limit Poker £100 per game Other gaming No limit Maximum participation fees - per person per day Bridge and/or whist £20 Other gaming £3 £18 (without club gaming permit) £20 (with club gaming permit) Bridge and/or whist £18 Other gaming £3 (commercial club) £1 (members' club) Bridge and/or whist £18 Other gaming £1 None permitted Bankers or unequal chance gaming Pontoon Chemin de Fer None permitted None permitted None permitted None permitted Limits on bingo Maximum of £2,000 per week in stakes/prizes.
 If more then will need an operating licence.
 No bingo permitted Maximum of £2,000 per week in stakes/prizes.
 If more then will need an operating licence.
 Maximum of £2,000 per week in stakes/prizes.
 If more then will need an operating licence.
 Maximum of £2,000 per week in stakes/prizes.
 If more then will need an operating licence.